ioBroker/ioBroker.javascript/docs/en/javascript.md

 ]
 ```

-If you will ask for all IDS the answer will looks like:
+If you ask for all IDS the answer will look like:

 ```js
 getStateDelayed();